Check what you need to do if you're sending, receiving and storing VAT invoices in an electronic format.

 - be able to recreate the invoice data as at the time of its original transmission or receipt, and present the invoice data in a readable format

 - keep history files so that you can find the appropriate details from any particular time in the past if one of HMRCs visiting officers asks you to do so

 You may store what were originally paper VAT records in an electronic format as long as you can meet the requirements explained in this notice for ensuring authenticity, integrity and legibility.
 Authenticity and integrity must be maintained during the conversion process as well as during storage.

 The same rules apply to storage of electronic invoices as to paper invoices.
 You must normally keep copies of all the invoices you issue and all the invoices you receive for 6 years.
 If the 6-year rule causes you serious storage problems or undue expense, you should contact VAT general enquiries for advice.
 We may be able to allow you to keep some of the records for a shorter period.

 HMRC recommends that you maintain online access to your records if you store them outside the UK.
 You must still be able to produce any records HMRC requires from you in a readable form, and within a reasonable period of time, at a mutually agreed place.
-The records you produce must comply with the requirements in paragraph 4.8.
+The records you produce must comply with the requirements given in paragraph 4.8.

-5.6 Storing electronic invoices outside the EU
+5.6 Storing electronic invoices outside the UK or the EU